-Persin can be found in the seed the bark, the leaves and the plant
+Persin can be found in the seed, the bark, the leaves and the plant.

 More specifically, cooked bones.
 Some bones are fine for dogs, but never chicken bone.
-Chicken bones can splinter in their mouths and throats causing terrible injuries,
+Chicken bones can splinter in their mouths and throats, causing terrible injuries,

 You are most likely to come across chicken bones in split rubbish bags.

 This sweet treat is poisonous if eaten by a dog.
 It contains theobromine, a stimulant that affects the kidneys, central nervous system and heart.
-Dark chocolate is the worse culprit, but any type of chocolate for human consumption will have a similar, poisonous effect on your dog.
-Symptoms will appear within 4 to 24 hours after eating the chocolate, so look out for seizures, hyperactivity, restlessness and stomach upset.
+Dark chocolate is the worse culprit, but any chocolate for human consumption will have a similar, poisonous effect on your dog.
+Symptoms will appear within 4 to 24 hours after eating the chocolate, so look for seizures, hyperactivity, restlessness and stomach upset.

 Corn On The Cob

-Corn is very hard to digest even for humans.
-Small amounts should be fine
+Corn is very hard to digest, even for humans.
+Small amounts should be fine.

 Some fish is OK in small quantities, but feeding your dog exclusively or heavily on a fish diet can make it very ill.